-- Accept funding requests from individuals, nor does it award loans, scholarships or grants
+- Accept funding requests from individuals, nor does it award loans, scholarships or grants to specific individuals.

 - Assume any obligation to provide continuing support to grantee programs.

-- Make grants for annual drives, fundraising events, operating deficits
+- Make grants for annual drives, fundraising events, operating deficits or endowments.

 - Support sectarian religious activities or sectarian religious facilities.